I really enjoy teaching. Working with students to help them learn more is so much fun for me!

 CS 501: Techniques of Computer Science Teaching (Fall 2020)

-As the Lead Teaching Assistant of Department of Computer Science, I lead a weekly seminar to prepare my fellow TAs in our department for teaching in the classroom environment.
+As the Lead Teaching Assistant of the Department of Computer Science, I lead a weekly seminar to prepare my fellow TAs in our department for teaching in the classroom environment.
 I maintain this website for the class.
 And following are the materials for the seminar each week.

 CS 130A: Data Structures and Algorithms (Fall 2019)